MobaHinted/client/readme.md

 Vultr will have access to your data as well.

-If you prefer, you can set up an environment variable as described in the Setup section above, and then your API requests won't be proxied, only then Riot will have all that data in that case.
+If you prefer, you can set up an environment variable as described in the Setup section above, and then your API requests won't be proxied, and only Riot will have access to any data in that case.

 ## Contributing